hibbitts-design/.github/profile/README.md

 A documentation-style platform for Markdown publishing that requires no Web server, making it accessible to a broader audience.

 #### Docsify Web App
-- [Docsify-This.net](http://docsify-this.net/) for open publishers, educators, and digital content creators seeking a simple way to share open, publicly accessible Markdown content
+- [Docsify-This.net](http://docsify-this.net/) for publishers, educators, and digital content creators seeking a simple way to share open, publicly accessible Markdown content

 #### Docsify Starter Kits
 - [Docsify Open Course Starter Kit](https://github.com/hibbitts-design/docsify-open-course-starter-kit) for course authors and facilitators